Route 66, New Mexico

-The photo above was taken along the old Route 66 near Moriarty, New Mexico about 40 minutes outside of Albuquerque.
+The photos above and below were taken along the old Route 66 near Moriarty, New Mexico about 40 minutes outside of Albuquerque.
 The stretch of Route 66 heading east from Albuquerque to Texas does not have much of its Route 66 iconography left.
-It has been razed in the name of progress.
-And, it is quite likely that this setting is gone too, as I took this photo about eight years ago.
+Much of it has been razed in the name of progress.
+And, it is quite likely that this setting is gone too, as I took these photos about ten years ago.

 Wild horses are a common sight along the Old Route 66 between Albuquerque and Grants, New Mexico.
 You will tend to see them in small packs grazing on the open land.
 I shot this photo near Budville, New Mexico along the old Route 66.